 If you are concerned about your child’s development, you may wish to see an Occupational Therapist for advice.
 You can also refer to this Developmental Milestones Checklist for more information.

-Nicole is a privately practicing Occupational Therapist (OT) in Brisbane, Queensland.
-She is mother to 2 beautiful girls aged two and one.
+Nicole is a privately practicing Occupational Therapist (OT) in Brisbane, Queensland and mother to 2 beautiful girls.
 More information about Nicole can be found here: